Let’s talk about this coconut bacon for a second. It’s pretty amazing that you can replicate a baconish flavor and crispness with coconut flakes.

-Mix the first four ingredients in a small bowl making sure to break up any clumps of paprika.
-In a large bowl add coconut flakes, drizzle the wet mixture over top and gently toss making sure to coat each flake well, about 45 seconds or so.
+In a large mixing bowl, combine the tamari, liquid smoke, maple syrup and paprika, making sure to break up any clumps.
+Add coconut flakes and gently toss making sure to coat each flake well, toss for about 45 seconds or so.

 Place in oven and bake for 20-25 minutes.
-Set the timer for intervals of 5 minutes and stir each time making sure to rearrange all pieces by bringing the center to the outside and the outside to the center for even cooking.
-You may even like to change the position of the sheets in the oven after the second interval, moving the top sheet to the bottom rack and vice versa.
-After the first 15 minutes, keep close and keep watch as the coconut bacon can burn very quickly at this point.
+Set the timer for intervals of 5 minutes and stir each time making sure to rearrange all pieces by bringing the center flakes to the outside, and the outside flakes to the center for even cooking.
+If using two cookie sheets, you may even like to change the position of the sheets in the oven after the second interval, moving the top sheet to the bottom rack and vice versa.
+After the first 15 minutes, keep close and watch as the coconut bacon can burn very quickly at this point.
 I really babied my coconut bacon towards the end, it’ll be worth your while if you do too!

 Remove when coconut has a nice browned and caramelized color.
 Let cool, it will get crispy as it cools.